NEUROFEEDBACK USES LEARNING

 TO CREATE POSITIVE BRAIN CHANGES

-Here is an explanation of Neurofeedback from the training institute I attended, Institute of Applied Neuroscience:
+Here is an explanation of what Neurofeedback is from the Institute of Applied Neuroscience:

 Neurofeedback is a learning technique that helps your brain change unhelpful EEG (brainwave) patterns so it can function more effectively.
 The human brain is always changing itself based on its experiences, but not every experience changes the brain.
 An experience must be frequent, sustained, and intensely repeated to alter brain structure and function.
 In other words, whatever we do over and over again, our brains get better and faster at doing and devote more brain cells to carrying out.
 This is how we learn any skill; but it’s also why we should be more intentional about what we use our brains to do.